enyone/blog/_posts/2017-01-07-Randomness-in-Linux.md

 Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.
 I would say this is stupid advice.

-Some versions of man page [random(4)](https://linux.die.net/man/4/random) states usage limitations while [some other](http://man7.org/linux/man-pages/man4/random.4.html) versions effectively does not.
-Be on the watch of what version/from what source you are reading.

 When the best available quality is needed `/dev/random` should be used always even with the cost of blocking.
 One example is when generating keys **to be used in cryptographic algorithms**.

-When there is the absolute need to be non-blocking even with the cost of lower quality randomness `/dev/urandom` can be used.
+When there is the absolute need to be non-blocking (in cryptography) even with the cost of lower quality randomness `/dev/urandom` can be used.
 But still be very careful when making the decision.

+For whatever else from temporary filename creation to generating "almost unique" data blobs you can use `/dev/urandom` as a source but note that you should neither waste the valuable bits inside Linux's entropy pool for tasks that doesn't require randomness but only uniqueness.

+*Some versions of man page [random(4)](https://linux.die.net/man/4/random) states usage limitations while [some other](http://man7.org/linux/man-pages/man4/random.4.html) versions effectively does not.
+Be on the watch of what version/from what source you are reading.*